-In 2015 the compensation consultant provided advice to the Compensation Committee regarding base pay, use of peer group data, and long-term incentive planning along with a variety of other compensation-related topics.
-The Compensation Committee has assessed the independence of Towers Watson pursuant to the SEC rules and concluded that no conflict of interest exists that would prevent Towers Watson from independently advising the Compensation Committee.
+In 2017 the compensation consultant provided advice to the Compensation Committee regarding base pay, use of peer group data, annual and long-term incentive design, and the CEO pay ratio along with a variety of other compensation-related topics.
+The Compensation Committee has assessed the independence of Willis Towers Watson pursuant to the SEC rules and concluded that no conflict of interest exists that would prevent Willis Towers Watson from independently advising the Compensation Committee.